"Join or Die" Tavern Mug — Traditional redware made by hand in America

 The mugs are lead free and food-safe and can be put in the microwave.

-Originally, a warning to the colonies, urging them to unite against the French and Native American allies, and later used as an appeal to the states during the Revolutionary War.
+The text and image on these was taken from an illustration in Franklin’s The Pennsylvania Gazette, May 9, 1754.
+It was originally a warning to the colonies, urging them to unite against the French and Native American allies, and was later used as an appeal to the states during the Revolutionary War.
 The rattlesnake segments are labeled, S.C., N.C., V., M., P., N.J., N.Y., and N.E.

 Size: 5.5" high x 3.75" diameter.
 When filled to about 1/2" below the rim, it holds about 2.5 cups.